Saint Basil Academy (Garrison, New York): 20th century

-As school

 After five years of vacancy, the Greek Orthodox Ladies Philoptochos Society bought the property in 1944 for $55,000 ($ in 2008 dollars).
 Property taxes were increasing on large estates, and as a nonprofit the church was exempt.
-At first, it was coeducational, but soon it was decided to limit admission to girls due to the limited space available (only six buildings were usable then).
+At first, it was coeducational, but soon it was decided to limit admission to girls due to the limited space available with only six buildings usable at the time.

 In addition to its secondary program, the academy was also, at first, a women's junior college, offering a three-year teacher training program, and an orphanage.
 Graduates went on to work for the church as teachers or secretaries.
 Later in the 1950s, the school decided to admit boys again, and in 1959 a former stable had been converted into a boys' dormitory.

 The American Hellenic Educational Progressive Association (AHEPA), which had raised money for the stable conversion, continued its efforts and built a new classroom building, just north of the mansion, which opened in 1962.
-The Pan-Arcadian Fraternal Association built a new gymnasium that doubled as an auditorium the next year, inspiring Archbishop Iakovos to call for money for more new dorms.
+The Pan-Arcadian Fraternal Association built a new gymnasium that doubled as an auditorium the next year, inspiring Archbishop Iakovos to call for money for more new dormitories.

-This period of growth would lead to a slight contraction in the 1970s.
-In 1973 the junior college and its programs merged with Hellenic College in Brookline, Massachusetts.
+In 1973, the junior college and its programs merged with Hellenic College in Brookline, Massachusetts.
 Three years later, in 1976, the Philoptochos sold the 250 acre of marshland along the Hudson River to the Audubon Society, which has made it their Constitution Island Sanctuary for the protection of some of the river's bird species.

-Building began anew with a library in 1981 and swimming pool (later enclosed) five years later, in 1986.
-Architect William Chirgotis designed and funded a new chapel in memory of his parents, in 1985.
+In 1981, building began on a library and, five years later, on a swimming pool (later enclosed) in 1986.
+In 1985, architect William Chirgotis designed and funded a new chapel in memory of his parents.
 A playground was built with donated money in 1990, and in 1999 a medical and dental facility.
 Maintenance and renovation projects continue around campus as educational programs for students.

-As a dormitory, and residency controversy
+After 1997, Saint Basil ceased in-house instruction, so Highland Falls-Fort Montgomery Central School District (HFFMCSD) began educating Saint Basil students.
+Saint Basil had requested Garrison Union Free School District, which sends high school students to Highland Falls-Fort Montgomery, be the party educating Saint Basil students, but the Garrison district declined.